tulz-app/frontroute/website/src/main/resources/doc/getting-started/first-routes.md

 We do not pass an `Element` directly to the `.apply` method of a directive: we pass a `Route`.

-`Element`-s are implicitly converted into `Routes` to enable the simplified syntax (we don't have to use – or have – the `complete` function, like in Akka HTTP or in earlier versions of `frontroute`).
+`Element`-s are implicitly converted into `Routes` to enable the simplified syntax (we don't have to use the `complete` function like in Akka HTTP or in earlier versions of `frontroute`).

 This enables us to "nest" the directives: